 Area 47 is in the Ötztal Valley in Austria’s Tirol.
 Area 47 Tirol opens the first weekend in May and closes the first weekend in October.

 Tipis and lodges at Area 47

 We stayed for three days at water Area 47.
 You’ll need a similar amount of time if you want to do some of the adventure sports.
 There are various accommodation options including lodges and tipis.
 We stayed in the latter which cost just under €150 a night for everyone.
 Be warned they are basic, but that’s deliberate to encourage you to go out!
 There’s basically just five wooden beds and mattresses and a roof over your head.
 Bring your own sleeping bag.
 The kids were relieved to see power points and there’s wi-fi in the restaurant.

 All accommodation includes a good breakfast in the price.
 There’s a restaurant for other meals.
 Portions are plentiful and the bar opens till late.

-We did three bookable adventures; rafting, canyoning and high ropes.
+We did three bookable outdoor adventures for teens; Oztal rafting Area 47, canyoning and high ropes.
 Kiddie Canyoning starts age 10.
 If your kids are brave and a little bit older (14 or more) they can book onto Canyoning College which follow a route down a different ravine.
 Hannah and I both found the canyoning quite stretching.
 The boys tell me Canyoning College begins with a serious abseil off a bridge into a void, just to check you’re up to it before it gets serious.
 The activities are intended to challenge.

 Disclosure Note: Our trip to Tirol was arranged and supported by Visit Tirol.
 Area 47 provided our stay at the park and a selection of activities.
 Thanks also to DFDS Seaways who supported our crossing to Europe between Newcastle and Holland.
 We provided the adrenaline, the water cannon fodder, the words, opinions, experience, photography and videography.